Posted By

 A traditional car benefit offers your employees a car from a choice list that’s pre-approved by you.
 Depending on your business objectives, you might have petrol, diesel or electric cars to choose from or a combination of all three.

-Car allowances differ from a car benefit, as it gives your employees the freedom to choose their own car, although you can set out some criteria that their own car must meet, as the car they drive is representing your business and reputation during customer or client visits.
+Car allowances differ from car benefits in that they give your employees the freedom to choose their own car.
+However, you can set some criteria that their own car must meet, as the car they drive represents your business and reputation during customer or client visits.

 How does a car allowance work?

-If you pay the car allowance into your employees’ gross pay, it’s taxed in the same way as their salary (income tax and National Insurance Contributions (NICs) are payable), so they won’t receive the full amount.
+Paying the allowance into your employees’ gross pay is taxed the same way as their salary - income tax and National Insurance Contributions (NICs) are payable - so they won’t receive the full amount.
 However, here at CBS, we have a structure for a car allowance, where the cash is paid into the net pay, so your employees receive the full amount.

-Here’s how our car allowance scheme works, which form a blended solution alongside any other of our products.
+Here’s how our allowance schemes work to form a blended solution alongside our other products.

-You can determine the amount by setting bands according to jobs roles and seniority.
+You can determine the amount by setting bands according to job roles and seniority.

 2. Your employees pay for their own car privately.